DY-Z/DSJobHunting/README.md

 Hi there! \
 \
 We all know that the job market is terrible this year, especially for new grads.
-As a new grad who finally landed a job after 10-month suffering, I'd like to share my experience on job hunting.
+As a new grad who finally landed a job after a 10-month suffering, I'd like to share my experience on job hunting.
 I will also mention worth-noting companies in industries I am particularly interested in.\
 \
 Topics you can find here:
 1. General strategies for job hunting as a new grad, especially those with data science backgrounds (like me!!!).